0chain/zboxcli/README.md

 ### Lock tokens into write pool

-Lock tokens in a write pool associated with an allocation.
+`wp-lock` can be used to lock tokens in a write pool associated with an allocation.
 All tokens will be divided between allocation blobbers depending on their write price.

 #### Usage